 i) The boundaries for Softball Manitoba's Minor 'AAA' Rural Regional Organizations shall be those recognized by Softball Manitoba (as per Sport Manitoba's 2016 Rural Map/Boundaries).
 Players representing their Rural Regional Organizations must reside within these boundaries.
-The boundary for Softball Manitoba's 4 Minor 'AAA' Urban Regional Organizations is the City of Winnipeg, divided into four (4) quadrants with each quarter representing the 4 current AAA softball organizations.
+The boundary for Softball Manitoba's 3 Minor 'AAA' Urban Regional Organizations is the City of Winnipeg, divided into three (3) regions with each region representing the 3 current AAA softball organizations.
 The following organizations would exist in the areas below: Manitoba Angels - west of the Red River, north of the Assiniboine River, as per the electoral boundaries of the City of Winnipeg.
 Adding athletes residing in the Westdale Community Club catchment.